cisagov/ScubaGear/PowerShell/ScubaGear/baselines/aad.md

 ## Highly Privileged Roles

-This section provides a list of what CISA considers highly privileged [built-in roles in Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/permissions-reference).
+This section provides a list of what CISA considers highly privileged [built-in roles in Microsoft Entra ID][].
 This list is referenced in numerous baseline policies throughout this document.
 Agencies should consider this reference as a minimum list and can apply the respective baseline policies to additional Microsoft Entra ID roles as necessary.

 - Global Administrator
 - Privileged Role Administrator